 As part of the event, attendees received a copy of our Layperson’s Guide to California Water and were entered into a drawing to win one of the Foundation’s beautiful water maps.

 Contact Nick Gray, programs manager, with any questions via email.

 “Great job!
 I want to see all this in person.
 Will have to be on the bus next year.”

 “Amazing event.
 Thank you so much.
 WEF is an amazing resource to the water community, which is everyone!”

 “Thank you to all WEF staff for putting together such a great tour.
 Your ability to adapt is fantastic, and I hope that you produce more virtual tours like this.”

-Cost is $179 and includes one copy of our Layperson’s Guide to California Water.
+Cost was $179 and included one copy of our Layperson’s Guide to California Water.